-A practical foreign exchange and currency guide on sending money and travel to Canada
+A practical foreign exchange and currency guide to Canada

 Representing a little more than 5% of the foreign exchange market daily turnover, the Canadian dollar (ISO: CAD) is the world’s sixth most traded currency.

 Frequently called the ‘loonie’ by foreign exchange traders due to the image of a loon (an aquatic bird) on Canada’s one-dollar coin, the currency’s value is heavily influenced by commodities prices, particularly oil.
 For this reason, the Canadian dollar is often labelled a ‘petro-currency’.
 Canada currently has the world’s third largest oil reserves and is the world’s fourth largest oil exporter.